ProsiaLAB/knowledge/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 \end{cases}
 \end{equation}
 $$

 ## Hydrostatic Disk Structure

 Our disk is static in the vertical and radial direction but in Keplerian rotation in the azimuthal direction, around the $z$-axis.
 From the hydrostatic equations:

 $$
 \begin{split}
         \dfrac{v_{\phi}^2}{r} &= \dfrac{1}{\rho} \dfrac{\partial p}{\partial r} + \dfrac{\partial \Phi}{\partial r} \\ 0 &= \dfrac{1}{\rho} \dfrac{\partial p}{\partial z} + \dfrac{\partial \Phi}{\partial z}
     \end{split}
 $$

 Here, $v_{\phi}$ is the velocity in along the azimuthal direction and $p$ is the gas thermal pressure, with $\rho$ being density.
 We neglect self-gravity, which gives the gravitation potential as:

 $$
 \Phi (r, z) = - \dfrac{G M_{\star}}{\sqrt{r^2 + z^2}}
 $$

 where $M_{\star}$ is the stellar mass and $G$ is the Newtonian gravitational constant.
 We assume that the radial and vertical components of equation of motion are independent of each other as the radial pressure gradient ($1 / \rho (\partial p / \partial r)$) is insignificant in comparison to centrifugal acceleration and gravity, allowing us to get the Keplerian velocity of our disk:

 $$
 v_{\phi} ={\left[\dfrac{r^2 GM_{\star}}{{(r^2+z^2)}^{3/2}}\right]}^{1/2}
 $$

 Getting this velocity is crucial as it is used while doing ray tracing to construct the observables from the modeled disk.

 ## Dust Settling

 As the disk evolves, the dust grains settle down in the midplane due to gravity.
 This process is much more apparent for larger grains, and in general the simultaneously ongoing process of dust growth will always lead to settling of these now heavier particles.
 Eventually, these initiate the formation of planetesimals, and in our context, are extremely important to model because they can trap volatiles like into them.
 Although our model does not explicitly and self-consistently consider the settling process (like done by @Dullemond2004b [@Dullemond2005]), we replicate the process through two pathways.
 The first involves decreasing the total dust mass within the disk while maintaining a consistent dust-to-gas mass ratio throughout, and the second entails diminishing the scale height of larger grains.
 In the second approach, a mixture of small grains with gas is retained, ensuring that the overall dust-to-gas mass ratio aligns with the standard model.

-Thi parametric appraoch involves calculation of following dimension-less factor
+This parametric appraoch involves calculation of following dimension-less factor

 $$
 f_i = \dfrac{G M_{\star} \mu m_p}{2 r^3 k_B T_{\text{gas}}}
     (z_{\text{max}}-z_{\text{mid}})(z_{\text{max}}+z_{\text{mid}})
 $$

 where $G$ is the gravitational constant, $M_{\star}$ is the stellar mass $\mu$ is the mean molecular mass of the $i^{th}$ cell, $m_p$ is the proton mass and thus the numerator represents the mass of the cell as it rotated arounds the star at a distance $r$. $k_B$ is the Boltzmann constant and the whole fraction is multiplied by the vertical extent of the cell.
 Combining them from a pair of neighbouring vertical cells we then calculate

 $$
 f = \text{min}\left(e^{-(f_i+f_{i+1})} \dfrac{T_i}{T_{i+1}}, 1.0\right)
 $$

 This is calculated for every pair of consecutive cells ($i+1$ being the upper cell) in the vertical direction and the gas number density of the top cell is scaled like

 $$
 n_{i+1} = n_i \cdot f
 $$

 An alternative approach is also implemented where the gas thermal pressure is used to calculate the rescaling factor of the gas number density.

 The settling plays an important part in finding a converged physical structure of the disk.
 By convergence, we mean that the $T_{\text{gas}}$ and $T_{\text{dust}}$ for a cell are within some permissible value.
 As $T_{\text{dust}}$ comes from the Monte-Carlo radiative transfer and $T_{\text{gas}}$, an iterative approach is taken.
 This iterative approach allows to mimick the spectral energy distribution to suitably high precision.
 Furthermore, because the radiative transfer is parallelized, this process is preferred over a non-settled and a non-converged physical structure.